ufc-great/mpos/README.md

 Press “Inicia” to starting the offloading application and as resulting you’ll see the figure with cartoonizer filter.

-PS: On system monitor maybe you’ll see the high network activity and fast app executing when compared with “Local” executing on “Processamento”.
+Note: On system monitor maybe you’ll see the high network activity and fast app executing when compared with “Local” executing on “Processamento”.